Now Accepting Preliminary Applications

 NOTE: SMSD IS NO LONGER ACCEPTING APPLICATIONS FOR GENERAL DISABILITIES.
 TO FIND OTHER ORGANIZATIONS WHO MIGHT BE ABLE TO ASSIST, PLEASE GO TO: www.assistancedogsinternational.org

 It is our policy that Veterans who apply for a service dog and have emotional and/or psychological disabilities must also have a physical disability verified and rated by the VA.
 In most instances, the physical disability may include loss of limb or traumatic brain injury where canine mobility assistance is appropriate.
-It is also our policy that children with autism must be 8 years of age.
 The benefits of a service dog can be life changing, however, it is a responsibility that requires patience and a commitment of time and energy.
 Please read the FAQs on our website to have your questions answered and better understand the responsibilities of acquiring and owning a service dog.

 Please provide the following information:

 Upon receipt of this information, you will be contacted by Smoky Mountain Service Dogs, either by email or telephone for a Preliminary Application Review/Discussion.

 US Army Veteran Kevin Jankoski with "Blitz", his SMSD mobility assistance dog.
 Graduated Oct.
 16th